jhvictoria/thetrix/README.md

 # Thetrix
-Thetrix is just a Tetris game made in Dr.Racket language
+Thetrix is just a Tetris game made in Dr.Racket language.

 # Run the Game
 Download Dr.Racket from https://download.racket-lang.org/ (Version 6.3).
 Open Dr.Racket and open "src/thetrix.scm", then hit Play in Dr.Racket UI interface.